stagerightlabs/laravel-jwt-server/readme.md

 # JWT with Laravel and Vue.js

-This repo is a proof of concept demo for using [Json Web Tokens](https://jwt.io/) to gain secure access to a Laravel PHP API.
+This is a proof-of-concept demonstrating a Laravel API with authentication provided by [Json Web Tokens](https://jwt.io/).
 In this project we are extending the native Laravel Auth tools to support JWT via the "[tymon/jwt-auth](https://packagist.org/packages/tymon/jwt-auth)" package.
 See the companion repository for an example of a VueJs JWT client application.

 ## Installation